What is psoriasis?

 Inverse (Flexural) psoriasis

-- Develops at the sites where skin meets skin such as the armpit, buttocks, groin, and genitals.
-Women may also develop patches under the breasts.
+- Develops at the sites where skin meets (i.e. the armpit, buttocks, groin, and genitals;. women may also develop patches under the breasts

 - Patches of red skin that appears to be raw and smooth